hrezolit/Rick-MortyApp/README.md

 [![Framework][framework-image]][framework-url]

 # Rick-MortyApp
-Rick &amp; Morty app for fun

 ![Rick_and_Morty_title_card_(cropped)](https://user-images.githubusercontent.com/62234354/211998622-bd61271e-ed25-44d1-ab87-6649019727de.png)

-Rick-MortyApp is an catalog of all characters from all seasons
+Rick-MortyApp is an catalog of all characters from all seasons. you can check all character's -> current location, gender, episodes in which they took part, seasons

 ## Table of contents:
 * [Description](#description)